 - Save money with minimal maintenance, operational costs and calibration

-- Gain longevity of investment with long lifetime expectancy
+- Gain longevity of investment with a long lifetime expectancy

 - Future-proof your investment.
 With Gasmet FTIR, if additional requirements emerge, new compounds can be added to the measurement setup without costly hardware changes.